seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 `type ∈ catalyst | thesis | sozrevaet | position | signal`. `d` is the event or
 trigger date.
 Fields not applicable to a type are omitted, never nulled.

+**`position` items are the one type this engine does not originate.** They are created from `analyst/owner.json` and archived when the symbol leaves it (§11 below); every other type is discovered, argued and closed by the run itself.
+Writing a position from anything else — a chat line, an inference from price action, a guess that a printed setup was taken — invents a holding the Boss does not have and then manages it.

 **Contents, compact, decision-relevant only:** upcoming catalysts with date, time and impact tag · active ЛОНГ / ШОРТ theses with entry, invalidation and target · maturing `СОЗРЕВАЕТ` theses with their trigger and level structure · signals already reported ·